 About Kevin O’Reilly

-Kevin O'Reilly, CFP® is the principal of Foothills Financial Planning, Inc., a licensed Investment Advisory firm based in the Ahwatukee Foothills neighborhood of Phoenix, Arizona, with offices in Scottsdale, Glendale, and Peoria/Sun City.
+Kevin O'Reilly, CFP® is the principal of Foothills Financial Planning, Inc., a licensed Investment Advisory firm based in the Ahwatukee Foothills neighborhood of Phoenix, Arizona, with an office in North Phoenix/Scottsale.
 Kevin is also the proud father of triplets!

 - A Roth IRA Revolution March 27, 2012